 In this section, we’ll be looking at Fucidin cream uses more closely — listing the different conditions and infections that Fucidin can be used for, as well as the conditions that Fucidin cannot be used to treat.

-Fucidin cream for infected eczema
+Can Fucidin cream be used for infected eczema?